nbarbettini/Intro-Web-Series/Day 3/README.md

 You were able to use it just by passing in the name you gathered earlier.
 Function code is only run when some other code calls it, but it is good practice to make sure it has been seen by the browser prior to being called, otherwise the browser will not know what to do when it sees it.
 (If you called greetMe before declaring what greetMe should do, you would see an error in the javascript console.)

+The examples so far are visible at https://d157rqmxrxj6ey.cloudfront.net/jamwave/15578
 # Your Project

 We have been excited to see how you have built projects based on your interests, and we want to encourage you to continue doing that.